kdoore/CS2335-Gitbook/getting-started.md

 ###Add Sprites to Unity Project Assets
 1. Create a new folder: _**textures**_ in the Project / Assets windows by right-clicking and selecting new folder
-2. Select and add .png files to your Unity project by dragging each file into the textures folder in your project / assets window.
+2. Add .png files to your Unity project by dragging each file into the textures folder in your project / assets window.